NuGet/Home/designs/NuGetExtensibility/INuGetProjectServices.md

 ## Goals

 * Can be called on any thread (ideally background thread, but work if called on UI thread).
-* Quickly return incomplete task to unblock thread.
+* Do not block caller (implement async properly, return incomplete task instead).
 * Works with Visual Studio Codespaces, and hopefully Live Share.

 ## Non-Goals